keepitsimpledev/dev-env/python/README.md

 * [black](https://pypi.org/project/black/)
   * style formatter
   * `pipenv install git+https://github.com/psf/black`
-* pipenv usage note:
-    using `black` as an example, without first being in a pipenv shell `$ black` does not work; for success, enter a pipenv shell:
+* pipenv usage note (using `black` as an example): without first being in a pipenv shell, `$ black .` does not work; for success, spawn a pipenv shell:
     ```
     $ pipenv shell
     $ black .